-Courses Taught: Comparative Literature, Government, Junior Seminar, and World History
+Courses Taught: Algebra II, Government, History of the Americas, and World History

 B.S. in International Agriculture & Rural Development from Cornell University.

 I grew up in the city of Pittsburgh surrounded by water and battered by wind, but without a kite in sight.
 Basketball, baseball, lacrosse, and hockey were my athletic outlets growing up, but after moving to New Hampshire for boarding school, I got hooked on outdoor sports.
 This transition, combined with summers of my youth sailing and kayaking up and down the east coast of the United States, kiting seemed like the natural progression when I got to college.